 They didn't want the hassle of managing so many different relationships and were extremely confident that credit and debit cards would always be at the heart of the payment system.
 But the problem was that MasterCard was already working on a partnership with PayPal.

 Today, PayPal commends an amazing 54% share of the payment processing market.
 Almost all of that growth has come from their direct relationships with large and small merchants.

 It shows that even in the toughest and most competitive markets, you can still find opportunities worth exploring and uncover a key to a very good business strategy.

 More excellent business strategy examples

 You just got familiar with my personal selection of top business strategies.
 But these 6 are just the tip of the iceberg!
-If you’re looking for more examples and lessons from the very best businesses in the world, download the free ebook below.
+If you’re looking for more examples and lessons from the very best businesses in the world, download the free 56 strategies report.
 It’s a selection of cases that covers plenty of really interesting situations.
 Trust me, you won’t regret it.